UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Consumers should compare service plans and lock in fixed gas rates during the spring or fall shoulder seasons to get the best deal.

 Remember that regardless of which logo is on your bill, the gas coming into your home is exactly the same.
 Atlanta Gas Light manages the infrastructure for everyone.
-You are strictly buying customer service and billing terms.
-To get the best deal, try to lock in your fixed rate during the “shoulder seasons” of spring or autumn, before winter demand drives prices up across the board.
+To secure the best overall deal, try to shop during the “shoulder seasons” of spring or autumn before winter demand naturally drives market prices up.
+By timing your contract renewal and understanding the hidden fees in your agreement, you can ensure your household stays warm without breaking your budget.
 For more information on your rights as a consumer, you can always visit the Georgia Public Service Commission website.

 Is Constellation gas cheaper than SCANA Energy?